The Benefits of a Project Management Process Flowchart

 Why use a Project Management Process Flowchart?

-The purpose of any flowchart is to help visualise required steps – especially important for a project management process.
+The purpose of any flowchart is to help visualize required steps – especially important for a project management process.
 Every flowchart consists of actions, the roles responsible for executing those actions and the inputs and outputs for each step.
 In addition, the flowchart will also include a record of any documents and other materials required to execute actions.

 The goal of the process flowchart is clarity and transparency.
 The terminology used should be kept simple and free from unnecessary jargon – the steps won’t be clear to new team members if they are full of confusing acronyms.
 For similar reasons, a flowchart convention should be agreed at the beginning (e.g. a square shape always stands for an action) and used consistently.